-Our school curriculum is person centred and tailored to the needs of our autistic learners.
+Our school curriculum is person centered and tailored to the needs of our autistic learners.
 The curriculum offers pathways for students to learn from personalised programmes that address the needs and difficulties as outlined within the DSM-5.
 The DSM-5 identifies these areas as;

 - a) Difficulties with social communication and interaction and;